LaruYan/SearchDateLen/document/HelpEnglish.md

 ![searchDateLen option page](https://github.com/SD810/SearchDateLen/blob/master/document/imgs/OptionsPage.png?raw=true "searchDateLen option page")

 1. Information area of each entry.
   * A. Name : A name of entry.
-On search pages, only shows this name.
+On search pages, only displays this name.
   * B. Set Period/date : The period or date you have set.
   * C. Type of entry : This rules how B is calculated. refer section *'Type of entry'*.
   * D. Calculated B on today : Prints how B is calculated on today.
 Good to check you've set it right.